jimfuego/sportsradar/README.md

 `GET /:playerId`

-- Retrieves data from a specified gameId in the format `8477508`
+- Retrieves data from a specified playerId in the format `8477508`

 `POST /`